 Two Sundays ago, I preached a sermon called “Jesus’ Missionary Prayer” from John 17.
 Here’s a snippet: So because God is complete in his Trinitarian love and glory-sharing, the reason we exist cannot be because God needs us to love and glorify him.
 The reason for mission cannot be that he needs us to find more people to love him, as if he lacked love.
 He already has that in himself.
 The only possibility is that God wants to share his glory with men and women so that we might be filled and complete as we behold his glory.
 Carly … Continue reading God’s Glory-Sharing

 Most of the resources I come across that emphasize “spiritual formation” or “spiritual disciplines” focus on how I can grow my personal relationship with God.
 Things like reading the Bible, going to church, journaling, prayer, fasting, giving, and solitude make the list.
 These are good things.
-These things simply serve as instruments, or means, of … Continue reading Is Community a Spiritual Discipline?
+These things simply serve as instruments, or means, of God’s grace in my life.
+They are essential to my progress in the faith.
+Very rarely, however, do I see “community” emphasized in these spiritual formation discussions.
+On a few occasions, I actually see community or fellowship listed as a “spiritual discipline.”
+I ran across … Continue reading Is Community a Spiritual Discipline?

 Today is Maundy Thursday.
 “Maundy” comes from the Latin word mandatum, which means mandate or command.
 On Thursday night before his Friday crucifixion during his final meal with the disciples, Jesus gave them a new mandate, a “new commandment,” to love as he had loved them (John 17:31-35).
 Sometime after the meal and this newly given command, Jesus prays something profound for his disciples.
 Like the rest of the prayer, he says it is meant for future disciples as well: “The glory that you have given me I have given to them, that they may be one even as we … Continue reading Maundy Thursday and Trinitarian Love